UTAH IN-VITRO LOANS

 How Much Does IVF Cost?

 The cost for in-vitro fertilization in Utah can be steep.
-The average cost of the procedure itself is around $12,000, with medications and monitoring adding another $3,000 on top of that.
+The average cost for IVF is around $12,000, with medications and monitoring adding another $3,000 on top of that.
 While this number may sound prohibitive, it’s important to recognize that what you get for that money is a medical feat that would have been impossible even a few decades ago: bringing lives into the world that otherwise might not have existed.

 There are also plenty of ways to get reductions in the cost of IVF in Utah, such as price-shopping and insurance.
 Even if parents don’t have the full cash outlay that might be required, in-vitro loans are available to help push up the timetable.
 University Federal Credit Union also offers personal loans for exactly this sort of thing!